Bhashini-IITJ/visualTranslation/README.md

 3. Download the translation checkpoints [eng_hin.model](https://drive.google.com/file/d/1OqloAgsdf-L9hmoeYCW3qrLdtNTQJisx/view?usp=sharing) and [hin_eng.model](https://drive.google.com/file/d/1qb9aUjgGp53lJdfLPUnCVb7mEbd5-gNi/view?usp=sharing) and put them in a folder named **model** inside the project directory.

-4. We need an "i_s_info.json" file carrying the information of word-level bounding boxes.Different files are required for different languages and different baselines based on whether we use DBNet+Parseq or oracle bounding boxes available in thee dataset.
+4. We need an "i_s_info.json" file carrying the information of word-level bounding boxes.Different files are required for different languages and different baselines based on whether we use DBNet+Parseq or oracle bounding boxes.
-5. Download the json file from below table based on the baseline, rename it as i_s_info.json and place it in the home directory
+5. Download the json file from the below table based on the baseline, rename it as i_s_info.json and place it in the project directory

 | **Language** | **B-4** | **B-5** | **B-6** | **B-7** |